Migrate a SQL Server database to Azure

 |Managing costs||You must manage SQL Server license costs, Windows Server license costs, and VM costs (based on cores, RAM, and storage).||You must manage service costs (based on eDTUs or DTUs, storage, and number of databases if using an elastic pool).
 You must also manage the cost of any SLA.|

-To learn more about the differences between the two, read Choose a cloud SQL Server option: Azure SQL Database or SQL Server on Azure VMs.
+To learn more about the differences between the two, see Choose the right deployment option in Azure SQL.

 Can I still use tools such as SQL Server Management Studio and SQL Server Reporting Services (SSRS) with SQL Server in Azure VMs or Azure SQL Database?